luciagore/CV/README.md

 ### Writing Test-Driven, Clean Code

 Makers has taught me to appreciate and strive for the best quality, test driven, clean code.
 I have taken on board, and implemented the programming principles such as SOLID and DRY, as well as practicing usage of XP Values to make sure that every code base I work on, is easily understood by myself, other members of the group, as well as anyone else that might be interested!
 TDD has helped me enormously not just to prevent brittle code, but also to better understand what I am trying to achieve.

+Throughout the course I had my code reviewed by peers and coaches, I understood the importance and now looking back at some of my first projects I can see they are fully tested, well written and easy to understand and change, just as my last projects.

 ### Adaptability

 I consider myself a highly adaptive individual able to adjust based on the situation.
+I was constantly tested whilst in Kenya, since the environment was so different to any working environment I'd experience before and have tried to translate this skill to coding.

+During the final projects at Makers we were asked to specify what sort of project we would like to spend 2 weeks working on - although I can read music, and thoroughly enjoy it I had not listed creating a musical product as one of my choices and yet I was assigned a project to work with music.
+I had never used MIDI data before, or even heard of it for that matter - but I adapted to the needs of the group and spend time and dedication learning as best I could the technologies to help us translate MIDI data through the browser to create a musical keyboard through the computer.
+It was a huge learning experience for me and not one I had prepared for since I didn't expect to be working with music but it was very rewarding and we were successful in our project!

 ### Teamwork / Mediation / Collaboration